 Well to some extent I’ve put HRIAs on the back burner.
 At NomoGaia, we’ve established a pretty strong methodology for conducting them and published a fair number online.
 I think that if a company wants to conduct an HRIA, it wouldn’t have trouble contacting us and asking for help, or commissioning an HRIA from consultants (which we are not) and validating whether it’s any good based on what we and others have made public.

-Part of the holistic nature of HRIA is attention to both the positive and negative impacts of corporate operations

-Also, part of the holistic nature of HRIA is attention to both the positive and negative impacts of corporate operations.
+Part of the holistic nature of HRIA is attention to both the positive and negative impacts of corporate operations.
 Evaluating both takes a great deal of time, as does formulating detailed recommendations that are concrete enough to be directly implemented.

 The time investment is therefore very great, and I’m not sure NomoGaia really needs to be putting our limited resources towards these processes that have now been piloted repeatedly.

 We wanted companies to be commissioning HRIAs on their own, not just waiting for activists to generate negative campaigns, and that’s why we were careful to take stock of all the positive impacts of foreign direct investment.
 But it’s not clear that the positive reinforcement was effective.

 HRIAs that I’ve done for companies outside of NomoGaia (i.e. as a consultant) have been pretty disappointingly misused – one company ignored my findings but wrote my recommendations into its annual report as if it had actually carried out those changes.

 The only motivator for a non-public HRIA is whether a predicted risk becomes a costly reality.
 These costs matter to operations, so I’d like to demonstrate that human rights risk assessment (HRRA) can be relatively cheap and quick to carry out (as long as the operation is small), can identify big-ticket risks, and can save a company money if it takes the findings seriously.

 The risk assessment methodology we are developing is partly for them, but I’m also working on a screening process so they can identify investments that merit risk assessment.
-The screen is incredibly basic – I’ve aggregated human rights risk rankings from about 3-dozen of the leading global human rights indexes and used them to identify countries, industries and specific investments that are inherently risky, based on contextual conditions.
-(It’s in beta here – if readers want to comment, that would be awesome!
+The screen is incredibly basic – I’ve aggregated human rights risk rankings from about three dozen of the leading global human rights indexes and used them to identify countries, industries and specific investments that are inherently risky, based on contextual conditions.
+(It’s in beta here – and if readers want to comment, that would be awesome!)

 I had a lot of optimism early on, as companies were adopting NomoGaia’s findings, even if reluctantly, and changes were visible on the ground.
 But I’ve found that it’s a lot easier to affect change on the ground at an individual operation than it is to integrate HRDD into a corporate culture.
 There are lots of examples from different sectors to show the problems and pitfalls.

 The extractive sectors suffered a major financial downturn in recent years, and I watched human rights drop from the agendas of many major mining and petroleum companies.
 Equally concerning, I watched some of those companies’ human rights discourse remain the same while their commitment to actually implementing their policies and practices dried up.